pulumi/docs/content/blog/dynamic-providers/index.md

     - resources
 ---

-Pulumi has several resource providers (over 45!) that allow you to interact with your favorite cloud provider or resource using a programming language.
-But what if there isn’t a provider available for what you want to accomplish?
-That’s where dynamic providers can help you.
-They can be an extremely important part of your infrastructure app.
+Pulumi has many resource providers that allow you to interact with your favorite cloud or resource.
+There are times when a provider may not deliver on the exact task that you want to accomplish.
+Dynamic Providers can be a powerful tool to help accomplish your infrastructure tasks.

 <!--more-->